Benign Prostatic Hyperplasia (BPH) Treatment

 How is BPH diagnosed?

-What treatments are there for BPH?
+What treatments are available for BPH?

 Can I do anything to prevent BPH?